coolernow/fake-binary-TFR/README.md

 He talks in binary, so you need to translate the things the says!

 ## Your mission
-Given a string that is a mix of words and numbers, create a function called **roboTranslator** that takes in a parameter *word* and replace anything in the string that is not a number with '1' and anything that is a number with '0'.
+Given a string that is a mix of words and numbers, create a function called **roboTranslator** that takes in a parameter *word*
+ - Replace anything in the string that is not a number with '1'
+ - Replace numbers that are divisible by 2 with '1'
+ - Everything else is a replaced with the number '0'

 Return the newly replaced string.